By now, you may know that Pittsburgh is two-wheel friendly. And our city is becoming more and more bike-able by the day.

 The South Side Riverfront Trail is beautiful in the summer.
 A lot of people know this, so be prepared to share the riverside trail through the South Side with fellow bikers, joggers, rollerbladers, and dog-walkers.
 Starting at 9th Street Station Square and ending 5 miles later at Riverfront Park, 18th Street South Side, you can lounge on the lawn or finish with a beverage at Over the Bar on Carson Street!

-If you get caught up with the wind in your hair and a smile on your face while cruising along the South Side Riverfront Trail, you may not realize that you’ve actually started on the Steel Valley Trail.
-It’s got the same Pittsburgh steel roots and shadows the railroad on the Monongahela River all the way to McKees Point at McKeesport and Clairton.
-While this trail passes right by Sandcastle and Kennywood, the real fun is being had on your bicycle.
+If you get caught up with the wind in your hair and a smile on your face while cruising along the South Side Riverfront Trail, you may not realize that you’re in the heart of steel country — Steel Valley.
+It’s got the same Pittsburgh steel roots and shadows the railroad on the Monongahela River.
+Plus, it’s the start of the Great Allegheny Passage (but we’ll get to that).
+And while this trail passes right by Sandcastle and Kennywood, the real fun is being had on your bicycle.
 This well-maintained and scenic trail is an adventure waiting to happen.
+Fitt tip: You may see the Pittsburgh-famous bald eagles.

 Riverview Park in the Perry North neighborhood is like Frick Park in the sense that it’s got killer mountain bike trails – about 8 miles of ’em.
 They’ve also got a designated bike loop around the paved areas of the park.
 People praise Riverview for its quick hills, technical riding areas, and low-traffic.
 Apparently not many people know about the thrilling terrain just above the North Shore.
 Well…you do now.